 Java programming is probably the most widely known coding language out there, so it’s a great skill to learn if you want to start a career in programming.
-Here are the top tips for anyone who wants to start learning Java:
+Here are the top tips for anyone who wants to start learning Java.

 Set Your Algorithm Carefully

 Here’s where you’ll put yourself to the test.
 In order to be able to set your algorithm, you’ll need to be able to understand the basics of Java.
 You’ll create and solve a problem for yourself in your early days practising Java – it’s all part of the learning curve.
 Algorithms come into play when you are telling your computer how to do exactly what it is you want it to do.
-Try a few practices runs before setting your algorithm for real.
+Try a few practice runs before setting your algorithm for real.

 Trace Your Codes on Paper